Certificate in Nonprofit Management, Leadership and Innovation

 Credit Hours: 12

-Entry Terms: Fall and Spring
+Entry Terms: Fall, Spring

 The Certificate in Nonprofit Management, Leadership, and Innovation (CNMLI) prepares students to successfully lead and manage nonprofit organizations.
 The CNMLI’s primary mission is to prepare a cohort of technically proficient, ethical and competent leaders that help improve the sustainability and effectiveness of local, state, and, national nonprofit organizations.
 Students will gain an understanding of the broad questions and issues facing the nonprofit sector as well as the practical managerial and administrative techniques necessary for success.